Enjoy the great outdoors

 Where to eat

 Food is having a real renaissance too.
 Funky indie restaurant The Fat Boar serves fine local produce across three floors of stylish comfort and a generous terrace.
 And LOT 11 Café + Hideout, is a hip brunch bar with pavement-side seating during the warmer months.
+Check out Reggie’s Artisan Bakery for freshly baked delicacies to eat in or take away.
 And there’s a host of cafés, home to award-winning baristas who do battle for best coffee accolades.

 plate of food and cutlery on table.